KDiaCodes/d.js-selfbot/README.md

 Install [node](https://nodejs.org/en/download/current/) v7.6 or greater, then run `npm i` to download required packages.

-If you do not have a custom search engine to use, remove the file `google.js` and the config value `customsearch`.
+If you do not have a custom search engine to use, remove the file `google.js` and set properites of the config value `customsearch` to empty strings.

 ### Creating a New Command